Suzuki sees slight profit growth ahead as India recovers

-TOKYO Suzuki Motor Corp (7269.T) posted on Thursday a lower-than-expected fourth-quarter operating profit and forecast only a slight growth this year, citing the yen's strength and a doubling in spending as it steps up investments in India and other growth markets.
+TOKYO May 10 Suzuki Motor Corp posted on Thursday a lower-than-expected fourth-quarter operating profit and forecast only a slight growth this year, citing the yen's strength and a doubling in spending as it steps up investments in India and other growth markets.

 For the quarter ended on March 31, Japan's fourth-biggest automaker reported an operating profit of 26.85 billion yen ($338 million), weaker than the average estimate of 31.2 billion yen from four analysts surveyed by Thomson Reuters I/B/E/S over the past three months.